weaverj/erserver/README.md

 ### Launch ERServer

+To launch ERServer, first run the ERStubSystem class as a Java main, which will start up on http://localhost:4567.
+This represents an external dependency:  an ambulance / patient transport service to the emergency room - not really part of the ERServer application.

-The module3 package contains the Java class ERServerRunner, which when run will launch ERServer on http://localhost:8088.
+Then start ERServer itself by running the class ERServerRunner as a Java main, which will launch ERServer on http://localhost:8088.

 ## Running Fitnesse